onflow/flow-go/CodingConventions.md

 New vertices should implement the [`Component` interface](https://github.com/onflow/flow-go/blob/57f89d4e96259f08fe84163c91ecd32484401b45/module/component/component.go#L22) and throw unexpected errors using the related [irrecoverable context](https://github.com/onflow/flow-go/blob/277b6515add6136946913747efebd508f0419a25/module/irrecoverable/irrecoverable.go).

+See [related tech debt issue](https://github.com/dapperlabs/flow-go/issues/6361) for more information on the deprecation.

 Generally, we consider node-internal components as _trusted_ and external nodes as untrusted data sources.
 The `Engine` API differentiates between trusted and untrusted inputs:

 * **Trusted inputs** from other components within the same node are handed to the `Engine` through
   ```golang